One Big Beautiful Bill Act (OBBBA)

 Changes to 2026-2027 Federal Student Loans

-Students who have already taken out federal loans for their current academic program may qualify as “continuing borrowers” and be grandfathered under existing rules if they remain enrolled in the same program through June 30, 2026.
+Students who have already taken out federal loans for their current academic program may qualify as “continuing borrowers” and continue under existing rules if they remain enrolled in the same program through June 30, 2026.

 Current Borrowers

-These changes do not impact the current academic year.
 Students and parents who borrowed through the Federal Direct Loan Program before July 1, 2026, may continue accessing loans under the current (expiring) limits for up to three additional years, or for the remaining time required to complete their existing degree program, whichever period is shorter.
-This timeframe is based on the minimum published length of your program minus the time you have already completed.
+This time frame is based on the minimum published length of your program minus the time you have already completed.

-We are still awaiting guidance from the Department of Education regarding how grandfathering will apply to dual‑degree programs.
-Updates will be posted here as soon as they are available.
+We are still awaiting guidance from the Department of Education regarding continuing with existing loans in dual‑degree programs.

 Upcoming Changes to Federal Student Loan Limits

-The following are new borrowing limits under the Federal Direct Loan Program, effective July 1, 2026:
+Effective July 1, 2026, the following are new borrowing limits under the Federal Direct Loan Program:

 Private Loan Options